hin1129/scrabble-challenge-java-pub/README.md

-# Scrabble Challenge - this time in Java!
+#  Academy Project - Scrabble Challenge - this time in Java!

 Welcome to the Scrabble challenge!